JBGruber/LexisNexisTools/README.md

 My PhD supervisor once told me that everyone doing newspaper analysis starts by writing code to read in files from the ‘LexisNexis’ newspaper archive.
 However, while I do recommend this exercise, not everyone has the time.
-This package provides functions to read in TXT files downloaded from ‘LexisNexis’ and comes with a few other features I think come in handy while working with data from the popular newspaper archive.
+This package provides functions to read in TXT, RTF, DOC and PDF files downloaded from the old ‘LexisNexis’ or DOCX from the new Nexis Uni, Lexis Advance and similar services.
+The package also comes with a few other features that should be useful while working with data from the popular newspaper archive.

 **Did you experience any problems, have questions or an idea about a great new feature?** Then please don’t hesitate to file an [**issue